 Problem Possible Cause and Recommended Action A recorded image was not saved.
-Camera power may have been turned off before the save operation was complete, which will result in the image not being saved.
+1)Camera power may have been turned off before the save operation was complete, which will result in the image not being saved.
 If the battery indicator shows , charge the battery as soon as possible (page 19).
-You may have removed the memory card from the camera before the save operation was complete, which will result in the image not being saved.
+2)You may have removed the memory card from the camera before the save operation was complete, which will result in the image not being saved.
 Do not remove the memory card before the save operation is complete.
 Though available lighting is bright, the faces of people in the image are dark.
 Not enough light is reaching the subjects.
-Change the flash mode setting to fash (Flash On) for daylight synchro flash (page 38), or adjust EV shift to the + side (page 64).
+Change the flash mode setting to 12 (Flash On) for daylight synchro flash (page 38), or adjust EV shift to the + side (page 65).
 Night shots come out bad.
-Use the following BEST SHOT scenes (page 51) when shooting at night. • Night Scene (for shooting night scenery only) • Night Scene Portrait (for shooting people against night scenery) Subjects are too dark when shooting images in a seashore or ski area.
+Use the following BEST SHOT scenes (page 51) when shooting at night.
+Night Scene (for shooting night scenery only) Night Scene Portrait (for shooting people against night scenery) Subjects are too dark when shooting images in a seashore or ski area.
 Sunlight reflected by water, sand, or snow, can cause underexposure of images.
-Change the flash mode setting to (Flash On) for daylight synchro flash (page 38), or adjust EV shift to the + side (page 64).
+Change the flash mode setting to [7] (Flash On) for daylight synchro flash (page 38), or adjust EV shift to the + side (page 65).
 Digital zoom (including HD zoom) does not work.
 The zoom bar indicates zoom only up to a zoom factor of 6.0.
 Time stamping may be turned on, which will cause digital zoom to be disabled.
 Turn off time stamping (page 102).
 The image is out of focus during movie recording.
-Focusing may not be possible because the subject is outside the focus range.
+1)Focusing may not be possible because the subject is outside the focus range.
 Shoot within the allowable range.
-The lens may be dirty.
-Clean the lens (page 116).
+2)The lens may be dirty.
+Clean the lens (page 117).
+Movie recording suddenly stops.
+The camera's protection function may have activated because camera temperature is too high.
+Wait until the camera temperature drops to normal levels.
+I can't change the settings of menu items.
+Menu items for some settings are not displayed on the menu.
+Depending on the recording mode, some of the items on the menu that appears may not be usable.
+Only the menu items whose settings can be configured (page 29) will be displayed on the menus while Premium Auto is in use.